MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

     1. Check suspend using `Get-ClusterGroup`.
 Nothing should be running on the target machine.

-    1. Run the **SCONFIG** option 6.3 on the target machine.
+    1. Run the **SCONFIG** option 6.3 on the target node.

-    1. After the target machine has rebooted, wait for the storage repair jobs to complete by running `Get-Storage-Job` until there are no storage jobs or all storage jobs are completed.
+    1. After the target node has rebooted, wait for the storage repair jobs to complete by running `Get-Storage-Job` until there are no storage jobs or all storage jobs are completed.

 1. `Resume-ClusterNode -Node <Node Name> -Failback`

-When all the machines are upgraded, you can perform the post-installation steps.
+When all the nodes are upgraded, you can perform the post-installation steps.

 ## Method 2: Perform a fast, offline OS update of all machines in a system